Critical gradient turbulence optimization toward a compact stellarator reactor concept

 Finally, the gyrokinetic system is completed by quasineutrality,

-with $\tau=|q_{e}|T_{i}/(q_{i}T_{e})$, $T_{e}$ the electron temperature, and $q_{e}$ the electron charge.
+with $\tau=|q_{e}|T/(qT_{e})$, $T_{e}$ the electron temperature, and $q_{e}$ the electron charge.

+\textit{Thresholds for ITG modes.} As argued in \citep{Roberg-Clark2022}, the CG can be estimated by using the model

+where $\Reff$ is the local effective radius of curvature determined by the profile of $K_{d}(\ell)$, and the effective parallel connection length for modes near the absolute threshold, $\Lpar_{\text{Floquet}}$ [see discussion above eqn.
+(4) in \citep{Roberg-Clark2022}], is determined by the relative size of good curvature outside the drift well, which may stabilize extended Floquet-like modes.
+The effect we seek to enhance is contained in the first term proportional to $a/\Reff$ and thus to the size of ``bad'' curvature on the outboard midplane.
-\textit{Toroidal mode threshold.}-- It is expected \citep{Jenko2002a,Plunk2017,Zocco2022} that the onset of toroidal ITG modes, as can be observed in the linear spectrum \citep{Zocco2018}, should lead to noticeable increases in nonlinear heat fluxes.
-That is to say, the turbulence found below this onset (in the Floquet-like or slab-like regime) is thought to be more benign, transitioning to significant heat losses only for larger gradients (in the toroidal regime).

-We therefore focus our attention on the toroidal ITG mode \citep{Jenko2001,Plunk2014a,Zocco2018,Sugama1999a} with strongly peaked eigenmode structure that decays within a single drift well.
-In the standard local (in $\l$) theory of toroidal ITG modes \citep{Biglari1989a,Jenko2001,Plunk2014a}, the critical gradient is set by the drive parameter $\kappa_{d}= \Reff/L_{T} $, where $\Reff$ is the local effective radius of curvature determined by the profile of $K_{d}(\ell)$.
-This threshold can be computed for general parameter $b$ by solving the local dispersion relation
+It is expected, however, \citep{Jenko2002a,Plunk2017,Zocco2022} that the onset of toroidal ITG modes, as can be inferred from linear spectra in gyrokinetic simulations \citep{Zocco2018}, should lead to noticeable increases in nonlinear heat fluxes at a second, larger CG.
+The turbulence found below this onset (in the Floquet-like or slab-like regime) is thought to be more benign.
+We therefore also focus on the toroidal ITG mode \citep{Jenko2001,Plunk2014a,Zocco2018,Sugama1999a} with strongly peaked eigenmode structure that decays within a single drift well.
+In the local (in $\l$) theory of toroidal ITG modes \citep{Biglari1989a,Jenko2001,Plunk2014a}, the CG is set by the drive parameter $\kappa_{d}= \Reff/L_{T} $.
+This threshold can be computed for general parameter $b = \kperp^2\rho^2$ by solving the local dispersion relation